lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 #### Injecting a Global State Model

 The first way is the simplest.
 A State Model, which represents the state all of the shared data, can be attached to the Entity Gateway.
 Since the gateway is already injected into all UseCases, this is the easiest way to share data and make it available to all UseCases.
-The downside to this is that all UseCases in the whole app will have access to this state model and it becomes hard to know which use cases are updating the model and what the models life cycle actually is.
-There are also cases where a recursive model is required and a global state cannot support this.
+The downside to this is that all UseCases in the whole app will have access to this state model and it becomes hard to know which use cases are updating the model and what the life cycle of the model is.
+When a recursive scene flow is necessary, a global state cannot be used.

 #### Injecting a Local State Model

 Another method, which limits the scope of the state model to a small number of scenes and allows for recursion is one where the Router's Presenter instantiates the state model for use by its own and child UseCases.
 The model is accessed by the child Presenters when the router is injected and then is itself injected into the child's UseCase.
-In this manner the models scope is limited to just those scenes which actually need access to it.
+In this manner the model's scope is limited to just those scenes which actually need to access it.

-Here is an example of a UseCase state model for a multi-scene use case for sending money:
+Here is an example of a UseCase state model for a multi-scene buasiness use case for sending money:

 ```swift
 class SendMoneyUseCaseState {